 #Akeneo PIM and DAM

 Akeneo PIM manages product-related media.

-As of version 4.0, Akeneo PIM also facilitates the connection with a DAM software thanks to its new asset management system.
+Since the 4.0 version, Akeneo PIM also facilitates the connection with a DAM software thanks to its new asset management system.

 If you want to know how a DAM connection works, don't hesitate to read our dedicated documentation.